 If you own rental property, getting a professional real estate manager is a great method for ensuring it runs smoothly and optimizing returns on investment.
-For example, property management firms vet tenants and ensure rent is collected on time.
+For example, Toronto property management companies vet tenants and ensure rent is collected on time.
 Besides, the management also maintains the property so it stays in top condition.

 To offer real estate management services, the selected firms charge landlords a fee.
 Here, you need to carefully compare the revenue from the property and the charges of the property manager.
 Remember that the premise also has to meet other costs such as rental income tax, land rates, and repair expenses.

 This post is a careful evaluation of the real estate industry to answer one key question: “What is the average property management fee for rental properties?”

 What is a property manager, and what services do they take out of your hands and handle for you?

 A property manager is a person or a management company that manages the details of running a rental property from day to day or month to month.

 These are some of the tasks property managers will generally be responsible for: